 A pound of muscle uses about three times more energy/calories than a pound of fat (6).
 So, the more muscle you have on your body, the greater your energy needs are, and the more calories you burn in a resting state.

 Individual metabolism is highly complex and influenced by many factors, most of which we can not control, like genetics, hormones, and body chemistry.
 Heavy resistance training is the best way to build muscle, and therefore support your metabolism through one factor that you do have control over.
+Increased muscle mass also benefits metabolism by increasing the body’s sensitivity to insulin, and its metabolic flexibility.

 Even a minimal increase in metabolism can help with weight management.
 However, it’s important to note this should be considered secondary to the other health benefits of weight training, as the effect may be minimal in some people (6).